Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

 Folder structure
 ---------------------

 Download **InfeRes package** from GitHub (`link <https://github.com/ssmahto/InfeRes_v0.2/>`_) and unzip it inside any directory.
 For instance, our InfeRes path is *D:/My Drive/InfeRes_v0.2/*.
-The another folder 'Reservoirs' (path *D:/My Drive/Reservoirs/*), where your satellite data will be downloaded.
-We have provided the example data for AyunHa reservoir for a quick setup and testing InfeRes as a casy study.
+Another folder 'Reservoirs' (path *D:/My Drive/Reservoirs/*), where your satellite data will be downloaded.
+We have provided the example data for AyunHa reservoir for a quick setup and testing InfeRes as a case study.

 **NOTE**: Please unzip all compressed folders before running InfeRes.
 The folder directories and their paths should be as follows after the unzip: